Momentum-space signatures of Berry flux monopoles in a Weyl semimetal

 \section{Introduction}

 Topological semimetals have become a fruitful platform for the discovery of quasiparticles that behave as massless relativistic fermions predicted in high-energy particle physics \cite{Xu:15,lv:15_2,Bradlyn:16,Armitage:18,rao:19,sanchez:19}.
-An important example are Weyl fermions which are realized at topologically protected crossing points between spin-polarized electronic bands in the bulk band structure of non-centrosymmetric or ferromagnetic semimetals \cite{Xu:15,lv:15_2,Weng:15,huang:15,Lv:15,liu:19,belopolski:19}.
-Near a Weyl node the momentum-resolved two-band Hamiltonian takes the form $H \propto \pm \boldsymbol{\sigma}\cdot\boldsymbol{k}$, giving rise to the linear energy-momentum dispersion relation of a massless quasiparticle \cite{Armitage:18}.
+A prominent example are Weyl fermions which are realized at topologically protected crossing points between spin-polarized electronic bands in the bulk band structure of non-centrosymmetric or ferromagnetic semimetals \cite{Xu:15,lv:15_2,Weng:15,huang:15,Lv:15,liu:19,belopolski:19}.
+Near a Weyl node the momentum-resolved two-band Hamiltonian takes the form $H \propto \pm \boldsymbol{\sigma}\cdot\mathbf{k}$, giving rise to the linear energy-momentum dispersion relation of a massless quasiparticle \cite{Armitage:18}.
 The topological structure of the Weyl node, however, is not encoded in the energy spectrum, but rather manifests in the momentum-dependence of the eigenstates, i.e., the electronic wave functions.
-The pseudospin $\boldsymbol{\sigma}$ and the Berry curvature wind around the Weyl node, forming a Berry flux monopole in three-dimensional momentum space \cite{berry:84,fang:03}.
+The pseudospin $\boldsymbol{\sigma}$ and the Berry curvature $\boldsymbol{\Omega}$ wind around the Weyl node, forming a Berry flux monopole in three-dimensional (3D) momentum space \cite{berry:84,fang:03}.
 The non-trivial winding of $\boldsymbol{\sigma}$ stabilizes the Weyl node by a topological invariant, a non-zero Chern number of $C = \pm 1$ \cite{Armitage:18}.

-Until today, angle-resolved photoelectron spectroscopy (ARPES) experiments have confirmed a number of materials as Weyl semimetals, based on a comparison of the measured bulk band structure to band calculations and the observation of surface Fermi arcs \cite{Xu:15,Lv:15,Tamai:16,liu:19}.
+Until today, angle-resolved photoelectron spectroscopy (ARPES) experiments have confirmed a number of materials as Weyl semimetals (WSM), based on a comparison of the measured bulk band structure to band calculations and the observation of surface Fermi arcs \cite{Xu:15,Lv:15,Tamai:16,liu:19}.
 Manifestations of the non-trivial topology have also been found, accordingly, in magnetotransport experiments \cite{Mahler:19}, by scanning tunneling microscopy \cite{inoue:16}, and via optically induced photocurrents \cite{ma:17}.
-The winding of the electronic wave functions in momentum space, however, which characterizes the immediate effect of a Berry flux monopole and thus the topology of the Weyl semimetal, has so far remained elusive.
-This is in pressing contrast to the surface states in topological insulators or the Dirac states in graphene, whose non-trivial Berry-phase properties have been directly observed in spectroscopy \cite{Hsieh:09,Chiang:11}.
+The winding of the electronic wave functions in momentum space, however, which characterizes the immediate effect of a Berry flux monopole and thus the topology of the WSM, has so far remained elusive.